2651 Brambleton Ave., Roanoke, VA 24015

 - Hormonal changes, such as those occurring during pregnancy, puberty, menopause, and monthly menstruation, make gums more sensitive.
 This makes it easier for gingivitis to develop.

 - Illnesses, which may affect the condition of your gums.
-This includes diseases, such as cancer or HIV, that interfere with the immune system.
-Because diabetes affects the body's ability to use blood sugar, patients with this disease are at higher risk of developing infections, including periodontal disease.
+This includes diseases that interfere with the immune system.
+Because diabetes affects the body’s ability to use blood sugar, patients with this disease are at higher risk of developing infections, including periodontal disease.

 - Medications can affect oral health because they lessen the flow of saliva, which has a protective effect on teeth and gums.
 Some drugs, such as the anticonvulsant medication diphenylhydantoin (marketed as Dilantin®) and the anti-angina drug nifedipine (marketed as Procardia® or Adalat®), can cause abnormal growth of gum tissue.